ON THIS PAGE

 The Post Construction Lead Testing

 The Lead Service Line Replacement (LSLR) Pilot Project focuses on replacing the private-side lead service in low-to moderate-income areas on a “first-come” basis.
-This project will occur in 2023.
+This project will occur from 2024-2025.

-The final number of eligible property owner is based on the available budget for the year.
-The City of Evanston budgeted for LSLR Pilot Project from the water fund and other City funding sources.
+The final number of eligible property owners is based on the available budget for the year.
+The City of Evanston budgeted for LSLR Pilot Project from the water fund and is being supported by a grant from the Illinois Department of Commerce and Economic Opportunity (DCEO).

 Pilot Project LSLR